eliot-akira/sass-guide/README.md

 ## Build

-An example of using Sass with compile, minify and watch tasks: [Sass Example](https://github.com/eliot-akira/sass-example)
+A basic example of using Sass with compile, minify and watch tasks: [Sass Example](https://github.com/eliot-akira/sass-example)

+An example using Gulp build system: [Boots](https://github.com/eliot-akira/boots)

 ## References